Carl Sandburg's "Young Sea"

 Where storms and stars come from.

-A dramatic reading of "Young Sea"
+Reading of "Young Sea"

 The natural phenomenon known as the "sea" or "ocean" deserves better, and one would expect so much better from a poet as accomplished as Carl Sandburg—but nevertheless, here it is, worts and all.